michellesandhika/katacoda-scenarios/operations-and-development/intro.md

 - Monitoring + Auditing: How to use grafana to monitor, audit and alert
 - Backup: why are backups important and why do we have to secure them, and how long do we have to store them

+## Pre-requisite

+This scenario also assume that you have some information on docker and docker-compose, therefore those kind of commands would not be explained further in details.

 ## Table of Contents

 The Scenario will consist of these different parts: